passportxyz/passport-sdk/packages/reader/README.md

 --

-Or download this .git repository and install deps manually...
+Or download this .git repository and install dependencies manually...

 ```bash
 yarn install